davidrosenberg/mlcourse/README.md

 <!-- # DS-GA 1003: Machine Learning and Computational Statistics -->

 ## Notable Changes from [2016](https://davidrosenberg.github.io/ml2016/#home) to [2017](https://davidrosenberg.github.io/ml2017/#home)
+- Added slides on explicit feature vector for 1-dim RBF kernel
 - Created notebook to regenerate the buggy lasso/elasticnet plots from Hastie's book (Vlad)
 - L2 constraint for linear models gives Lipschitz continuity of prediction function (Thanks to Brian Dalessandro for pointing this out to me).
 - Expanded discussion of L1/L2/ElasticNet with correlated random variables (Thanks Brett for the figures)